KediDili/VanillaPlusProfessions/features.md

 ### Farming
 #### Nutritionist (Lv15)
 Machines that take coop animal goods have a chance to double their output.
-(Machinery as in Mayonnaise machine or loom, but VPP doesn't try to keep track of wool comes from whether a sheep or a rabbit as that'd require effort that isn't worth it.)
+(Machinery as in Mayonnaise machine or loom, but VPP doesn't try to keep track of wool comes from whether a sheep or a rabbit as that'd require effort that isn't worth it imho.)

 For Mod Authors: If your animal(s) live in the coop and their products use machines that aren't Mayonnaise Machine or Loom, you should add ``StackModifiers`` to your rules to double the amount of the output.
 You can use the ``HasProfession`` token to detect if the player has this profession.
 #### Breeder (Lv15)
 Coop animals are worth more when sold.

 For Mod Authors: You don't need to do anything, as VPP will automatically detect your animal if it lives in any vanilla coop.
 #### Musterer (Lv15)
 Machines that take barn animal goods work faster.
 Loom, Mayonnaise machine (only for ostrich eggs) and cheese presses will work faster.

 For Mod Authors: If your animal(s) live in the barn and their products use machines that aren't Loom or Cheese Press, or if they use Mayonnaise Machine you should add ``ReadyTimeModifiers`` to the said machinery to make the your produce faster.
 You can use the ``HasProfession`` token to detect if the player has this profession.
 #### Caretaker (Lv15)
 Milk pail and shears take no energy.
 Chance for hay eaten by animals to not be consumed.
 The chance for animals to not eat hay is %, and its evaluated for every animal individually.